Param934/Flipzon-Online-Shopping-App-Functionalities/README.md

 # Flipzon-Online_Shopping_App_Functionalities
-Making an Command Line Interface for complete functioning of a shopping app using OOPS principles in Java
+Making a Command Line Interface for the complete functioning of a shopping app using OOPS principles in Java